signal-ai/signal-secret-service/README.md

 ```

 Both `ADMIN_PASSWORD` and `API_TOKEN` are stored under prod-my-app service while `DB_PASSWORD` is stored under prod-my-db (via Terraform).
 To
-get a list of all ENV variables stored for a given system, please do locally:
+get a list of all ENV variables stored for a given service, please do locally:

 ```
-chamber exec system -- env
+chamber exec service -- env
 ```

 ENV variable extrapolation is supported.
 For example, if you want to use the value of DB_PASSWORD to set DB_URL, you can: